valendres/playwright-msw/packages/playwright-msw/README.md

 ## Announcement

 As of version 3, `playwright-msw` has been updated to utilize MSW 2.x.
-In order to utilize this the latest version of `playwright-msw`, you must update your tests to use the new syntax.
+In order to utilize the latest version of `playwright-msw`, you must update your tests to use the new syntax.
 Please follow MSW's amazing [Migration Guide](https://mswjs.io/docs/migrations/1.x-to-2.x).
 Apart from updating your tests to use MSW's new syntax, the API for `playwright-msw` itself remains unchanged.

 If you're not ready to update your tests, please continue to use version 2.x of `playwright-msw`.